-In contrast, by leveraging the deterministic demand assumption, we can formulate the model into a dynamic program and provide a simple and clean result: the failure-risk model can be transformed into a W-W model where the adjusted cost parameters represent the effect of the failure risk and destruction cost.
+Leveraging the deterministic demand assumption, we can formulate the failure-risk model into the simpler W-W model where the adjusted cost parameters incorporate the costs of failure.
 This result connects the failure-risk model with the vast literature of the W-W models, and thus, many results of the latter directly apply here.
 In addition, adjusting parameters of the W-W model is a simple way to include failure into production planning and thus, is more likely to be implemented than more complex obsolescence models.
-Lastly, we believe the demand failure assumption to be tenable to practitioners who can often accurately predict demand.
-According to a recent survey of clinical supply managers conducted by Bearing Point, 75% of Phase I and roughly 50% of Phases II-III SKU-level clinical supply forecasts are within 10% of actual demand (Kumar 2007).
+In conversations with industry professionals, they often comment that complicated models may prove too sophisticated as their supply planners often have strong pharmaceutical backgrounds, but not equally strong quantitative skill sets.
+Lastly, we believe the demand failure assumption to be tenable to practitioners who can often, but certainly not always, accurately predict demand (assuming the trial's success).
+According to a recent survey of clinical supply managers conducted by Bearing Point, 75% of Phase I and roughly 50% of Phases II-III SKU-level clinical supply forecaster within 10% of actual demand (Kumar, 2008).

 Our work is also related to the literature on R&D supply chains.
 Most of this literature focuses on supply chain design to support a product entering the market for the first time.
 However, much less attention has been devoted to the actual development supply chain (Krishnan and Ulrich 2001, Pisano 1997).
 At a pharmaceutical company, both the supply chain design for production ramp-up and the material supply during the development stage are important decisions.
 The focus of this paper is on creating a model for the latter.
+More recently, there is a growing interest in combining R&D and supply chain decisions.
+Hult and Swan (2003) provides a conceptual framework to analyze the interdependencies of product development and supply chain activities.
+Specific to the pharmaceutical world, Pisano (1997) presents strategic guidelines for effectively linking manufacturing strategy with the highly uncertain world of drug candidate development.